Bereitschaftspotential: Mechanism

 Note that the BP has two components, the early one (BP1) lasting from about −1.2 to −0.5; the late component (BP2) from −0.5 to shortly before 0 sec.
 The pre-motion positivity is even smaller, and the motor-potential which starts about fifty to sixty milliseconds before the onset of movement and has its maximum over the contralateral precentral hand area is still smaller.
 Thus, it takes great care to see these potentials: exact triggering by the real onset of movement is important, which is especially difficult preceding speech movements.
 Furthermore, artifacts due to head-, eye-, lid-, mouth-movements and respiration have to be eliminated before averaging because such artifacts may be of a magnitude which makes it difficult to render them negligible even after hundreds of sweeps.
 In the case of eye movements eye muscle potentials have to be distinguished from cerebral potentials.
 In some cases animal experiments were necessary to clarify the origin of potentials such as the R-wave.
 Therefore, it took many years until some of the other laboratories were able to confirm the details of Kornhuber & Deecke's results.
 In addition to the finger or eye movements as mentioned above, the BP has been recorded accompanying willful movements of the wrist, arm, shoulder, hip, knee, foot and toes.
 It was also recorded prior to speaking, writing and also swallowing.
+Amplitude and distribution of the BP are modulated by the force and velocity of the intended movement, and by the information processed in preparation of the movement such as any change from one to another limb.
+The BP can therefore be used as a tool to analyse such preparatory processes.

 The magnetoencephalographic (MEG) equivalent of the Bereitschaftspotential (BP), 'Bereitschafts(magnetic)field' (BF), or readiness field (RF) was first recorded in Hal Weinberg's laboratory at Simon Fraser University Burnaby B.C.
 Canada in 1982.
 It was confirmed that the early component, BP 1 or BF1, respectively was generated by the supplementary motor area (SMA), including the pre-SMA, while the late component, BP2 or BF2, was generated by the primary motor area, MI.

 A very similar event-related potential (ERP) component had earlier been discovered by the British neurophysiologist William Grey Walter in 1962 and published in 1964.
 It is the contingent negative variation (CNV).
-The CNV also composes two waves; the initial wave (i.e., O wave) and the terminal wave (i.e., E wave).
+The CNV also comprises two waves; the initial wave (i.e., O wave) and the terminal wave (i.e., E wave).
 The terminal CNV has similar characteristics as the BP and many researchers have claimed that the BP and the terminal CNV are the same component.
 At least there is a consensus that both indicate a preparation of the brain for a following behavior.